Can you get vaccinated against monkeypox?

 “The viruses that cause smallpox and monkeypox are from the same family and are quite similar biologically,” said Daniel Bausch, president of the American Society of Tropical Medicine and Hygiene news week.

-While the original smallpox vaccine that helped eradicate the disease is no longer available, after the anthrax attacks, a new smallpox vaccine (called Jynneos in the US, also known as Imvamune or Imvanex in other regions) was developed and approved in the United States States and Canada for the prevention of smallpox, with approval extended to include monkeypox.
+While the original smallpox vaccine that helped eradicate the disease is no longer available, following the anthrax attacks, a new smallpox vaccine (called Jynneos in the US, also known as Imvamune or Imvanex in other regions) was developed and approved in the United States States and Canada for the prevention of smallpox, with approval extended to include monkeypox.

 The vaccine was also only approved in Europe for the prevention of smallpox, although it had previously been used off-label in response to cases of monkeypox.